Torkiliuz/dc_uploader/README.md

 By default, the program assumes that the data to be uploaded already exists in DATADIR.
 See optional arguments if you wish to modify this behavior.

 #### Optional arguments:
--h, --help: Prints help
+-h, --help: Prints help.
+Called via upload.sh -h or upload.sh --help.

 Following arguments are primarily used when user is using discrete directories.

 -l, --link: Hardlinks provided directory to DATADIR.
-If hardlink fails, fallsback to symlink.
+If hardlink fails, fallback to symlink.

 -c, --copy: Copies provided directory to DATADIR